← Articles·📿 Tradition & Practice8 min read

 One of the deepest reasons the Katha matters is that Satyanarayana is linked with satya — truth.
 The story does not merely encourage ritual performance.
 It repeatedly points toward the importance of honesty, faithfulness, gratitude, and remembering the divine with sincerity.

 This matters because the vrat is not meant to become a magical technique for getting results.
 The Katha reminds the devotee that truthfulness and inner integrity are central to the worship.
+Even the closing verse recited in PujaZen's guided script after the fifth chapter makes this explicit, describing the Lord's paada-udakam (water that has touched his feet) as something that dispels untimely death, cures all disease, and destroys every sin — framing the entire vrat, start to finish, around the word satya itself.

 It teaches that devotion is not mechanical